KungPowUnicorn/Artifactual/README.md

 * **Leonardo.ai / SeaArt:** The Credit-Hungry.
 High quality, until you run out of daily tokens and it starts drawing stick figures.

 ---

-## Folder Structure

-The repository is organized by quality first, then platform, because your eyes deserve a warning before they hit the bottom tier.

-/
-├── 01_the_ascended/     # Images I'd show my mother.
-├── 02_the_glitchy/         # Look, but don't touch.
-├── 03_the_banal/          # For your next boring PowerPoint.
-└── 04_the_unholy/        # Images that will haunt your cache.

----
 ## Usage & Licensing
 If you find an "Ascended" image, feel free to use it.
 If you find an "Unholy" one, please use it as a warning to future generations.
 No AI was harmed in the making of this repo, though several GPUs were likely very confused.